 This Bellota Mini Rasp is an “Amazon Choice” product.
 The unique chromium steel is not only durable; it is perfect for ponies, mini horses, and foals.
 [1]

-To find out more on this item, click here.
+To find out more about this item, click here.
 You can also order yours today and have it arrive for the holidays.

 Nicholson Farrier Rasp File, American Pattern, Rasp Cut, Rectangular, 14″ Length